RyanBProg/nuremento/README.md

 Mindful memory keeping for the modern web.

-Nuremento is a full-stack Next.js application that helps people capture, revisit, and celebrate meaningful moments.
-It blends traditional journaling with playful experiences—floating messages in a note lake, sealing letters inside time capsules, and enhancing stories with AI-generated prose.
+Nuremento is a full-stack application that helps people capture, revisit, and celebrate meaningful memories.
+It blends traditional journaling with playful experiences, floating your messages in a note lake, sealing letters inside time capsules for your future self, and enhancing your stories with AI-generated text.

 ---